 UPDATED 10 June 2020

-Trade association AudioUK is taking a range of actions it is taking to ensure the independent audio production sector negotiates the coronavirus crisis successfully, while providing new content to help the wider public.
+Trade association AudioUK is taking a range of actions to ensure the independent audio production sector negotiates the coronavirus crisis successfully, while providing new content to help the wider public through the pandemic period.

 AudioUK has been calling on leading audio commissioners to continue working with the indie sector to find joint solutions to the financial problems being caused by the coronavirus crisis.
 AudioUK has asked that commissioners work flexibly with existing productions, and continue to seek new ideas and ensure payment processes continue without delay.
 We have already had a positive response from Audible and are continuing to talk to others.

 In addition, AudioUK worked with the Audio Content Fund to propose a special round of coronavirus-related audio content, with an initial £200,000 of funding available and a quick two-week turnaround from submission to decision.
 This led to a variety of exciting new projects including a range of live audio events over Easter weekend.
 The funding available then increased to £400,000, leading to a new range of commisioning

 AudioUK has also worked with the Radio Academy and others to set up the Audio & Radio Emergency Fund, which we hope will really help audio production professionals needing support at this time.
 The fund will grant money for activities such as buying new equipment or software for working from home.

 And the Audiotrain programme is maintaining its activity by providing webinars, available free or with a voluntary donation.
 These have been very well-subscribed so far, with one session on remote high quality recording attracting around 300 people.
 You can find out more here.

 Audiotrain also arranged a special members-only webinar discussing the government’s COVID-19 measures, relating to different types of company owner and employee.
 AudioUK members can find a link to the video and the presentation slides by logging into the members area on this website.